 • How does the Ingredient fit into this picture?
 Is it the same as a Dish?
 No?
 A Dish will include multiple Ingredients?
 Capture this too.

 • What is a Menu?
 A list of all Dishes available to order?
-Clearly a Menu consists of multiple Dishes.
-Is each Dish only listed in the Menu once?
+Clearly, a Menu consists of multiple Dishes.
+Is each Dish only listed on the Menu once?
 Yes, but there are different Menus – for lunch and for dinner.

 Below is the next revision of the model with this information incorporated: